ultimaweapon/tsuki/README.md

 - `Thread::async_call` now accept only `LuaFn`.
 - `Module::Instance` was renamed to `Module::Inst`.
 - Float to string conversion does not truncate precision (Lua limit this to 14 digits by default).
+- Float literal no longer accept hexadecimal format.
+- U+000B VERTICAL TAB no longer considered as a whitespace.

 ## License